nova-pkgs/python/Doc/tutorial/whatnow.rst

   Particularly notable contributions are collected in a book also titled Python Cookbook (O'Reilly & Associates, ISBN 0-596-00797-3.)

-* http://www.pyvideo.org collects links to Python-related videos from conferences and user-group meetings.

-* https://scipy.org: The Scientific Python project includes modules for fast array computations and manipulations plus a host of packages for such things as linear algebra, Fourier transforms, non-linear solvers, random number distributions, statistical analysis and the like.

 For Python-related questions and problem reports, you can post to the newsgroup :newsgroup:`comp.lang.python`, or send them to the mailing list at python-list@python.org.
 The newsgroup and mailing list are gatewayed, so messages posted to one will automatically be forwarded to the other.
-There are hundreds of postings a day, asking (and answering) questions, suggesting new features, and announcing new modules.
+There are around 120 postings a day (with peaks up to several hundred), asking (and answering) questions, suggesting new features, and announcing new modules.
-Mailing list archives are available at https://mail.python.org/pipermail/.

-Before posting, be sure to check the list of :ref:`Frequently Asked Questions <faq-index>` (also called the FAQ).
+Before posting, be sure to check the list of :ref:`Frequently Asked Questions
+<faq-index>` (also called the FAQ).
+Mailing list
+archives are available at https://mail.python.org/pipermail/.
 The FAQ answers many of the questions that come up again and again, and may already contain the solution for your problem.

-.. rubric:: Footnotes

-.. [#] "Cheese Shop" is a Monty Python's sketch: a customer enters a cheese shop, but whatever cheese he asks for, the clerk says it's missing.
+..
+Postings figure based on average of last six months activity as reported by www.egroups.com; Jan.
+2000 - June 2000: 21272 msgs / 182
+   days = 116.9 msgs / day and steadily increasing.
+(XXX up to date figures?)